LLM Reference

 DeepSeek R1 vs Qwen3-9B

-DeepSeek R1 (2025) and Qwen3-9B (2026) are frontier reasoning models from DeepSeek and Alibaba.
-DeepSeek R1 ships a 128K-token context window, while Qwen3-9B ships a 256K-token context window.
-On pricing, Qwen3-9B costs $0.04/1M input tokens versus $0.1/1M for the alternative.
-This comparison covers specs, pricing, capabilities, benchmarks, provider availability, and production fit.
-It focuses on practical selection signals rather than broad model-family marketing.
+DeepSeek R1 (2025) and Qwen3-9B (2025) are frontier reasoning models from DeepSeek and Alibaba.
+DeepSeek R1 ships a 128k-token context window, while Qwen3-9B ships a 256k-token context window.
+On pricing, Qwen3-9B costs $0.04/1M input tokens versus $0.10/1M for the alternative.
+This comparison covers specs, pricing, API access, capabilities, benchmarks, input and output token costs, and production fit for coding and agent workloads.

 Qwen3-9B is ~150% cheaper at $0.04/1M; pay for DeepSeek R1 only for coding workflow support.